For a faster, more profitable home sale

 A large window with an attractive view can serve as a focal point in a dining room.
 Hang ceiling to floor draperies for drama and flank with chairs or tall plants.

 For combined dining/kitchen/living rooms, each area should have its own focal point, regardless of the shape of the room.

 A dining table can serve as a focal point too, simply by setting the table with beautiful dinnerware and creating a lovely centerpiece.
 For more drama, create a tiered arrangement to add extra height.

 A stunning range hood and stove, a tile backsplash and beautiful glass-fronted kitchen cabinets can be focal points.
 A large wraparound farmer's sink is always an attention getter, too.

 Other focal point options for the kitchen; an overhead pot rack, pendant or chandelier lighting over the kitchen island, sleek modern faucet fixtures or a stunning countertop.

 Create colorful arrangements inside glass-faced kitchen cabinets, or install floating shelves and accessorize to make a feature wall.

-This is such an important room because it's the first impression home buyers get of the inside of your home.
+The foyer is the first impression room once buyers get inside.
 The foyer must be appealing enough to lure buyers deeper into your home.

 The size of your front entry doesn't matter, it's how you manage the area and the feeling buyers get when they first enter.